In this article, we’ll take a look at what cichlids stay small and provide four great small cichlid breeds and ideas for your next tank.

 Video: Great Cichlids For Small Aquariums

-The Shell Dweller Cichlid (Neolamprologus multifasciatus) is the smallest cichlid, with the Male being only 1.8″ and the Female being only 1.4″ when fully grown.
+The Shell Dweller Cichlid (Neolamprologus multifasciatus) is one of the smallest dwarf cichlids, with the Male being only 1.8″ and the Female being only 1.4″ when fully grown.

 How big do dwarf cichlids get?